 When To Consider Zinc Supplementation

-Zinc is vitally important for healthy growth and development in kids and this is one of the biggest reasons that I don’t recommend a vegetarian diet for babies and children.
-However, I know that some little ones are just turned off of eating meat for whatever reason.
-For these kids, I strongly consider a zinc supplement [internal link to how to supplement zinc blog] and keep an eye open for zinc deficiency symptoms.
+Zinc is vitally important for healthy growth and development in kids, and this is one of the biggest reasons that I don’t recommend a vegetarian diet for babies and children.
+However, I know that some little ones prefer not to eat meat for whatever reason.
+For these kids, I would strongly recommend a zinc supplement, and I encourage their parents to keep a watchful eye for zinc deficiency symptoms.

 Kid-Approved Recipes Featuring Zinc-Rich Foods

 If you’re looking for ways to add more zinc-containing foods into your diet, check out this list of recipes that we love in our family.
 Do you have great recipes that feature zinc-rich foods to share?
 I’d love to see them in the comments.